Dev-Tarek/sketched-webpages-generator/README.md

 Customizable open-source software to generate randomized sketched web-pages.

 ## Introduction
 Mapping hand sketches to computer code is a modern AI problem that has been under research for some time.
-One of the main example applications for this problem is the generation of web-page front-end code from a look-alike hand sketch.
+One of the main example applications for this problem is the generation of web-page front-end code from a hand sketch.
 Training a deep learning model for this task requires a large dataset that contains a wide variety of samples, but sketching a large number of web-pages is a tedious and time-consuming task.
 The software we publish is an efficient tool to generate any number of unique sketched web-pages.

 ![Samples](https://i.ibb.co/jgDd2d0/samples.png "Samples")